thegetty/cultural-heritage-mass-atrocities/content/part-4/21-gerstenblith.md

 [^40]: Dörmann and Serralvo, “Common Article 1 to the Geneva Conventions,” 721.

 [^41]: Different motivations have been attributed to ISIS for the destruction of cultural heritage.
-See Cristopher W. Jones, “Understanding ISIS’s Destruction of Antiquities as a Rejection of Nationalism,” *Journal of Eastern Mediterranean Archaeology and Heritage Studies* 6 (2018): 31; Shaw, “In Situ: The Contraindications of World Heritage,” 339; and Miroslav Melcak and Ondrej Beránek, “ISIS’s Destruction of Mosul’s Historical Monuments: Between Media Spectacle and Religious Doctrine,” *International Journal Islamic Architecture* 6, no. 2 (2017): 389.
+See Cristopher W. Jones, “Understanding ISIS’s Destruction of Antiquities as a Rejection of Nationalism,” *Journal of Eastern Mediterranean Archaeology and Heritage Studies* 6 (2018): 31; Shaw, “In Situ: The Contraindications of World Heritage,” 339; and Miroslav Melcak and Ondrej Beránek, “ISIS’s Destruction of Mosul’s Historical Monuments: Between Media Spectacle and Religious Doctrine,” *International Journal of Islamic Architecture* 6, no. 2 (2017): 389.

 [^42]: Mahnad, “Protecting Cultural Property in Syria,” 1048.